IELTS Exam Pattern 2023 - Explore Section-wise IELTS Exam Format, Marking Scheme & Duration

 Your speaking, reading, writing and listening skills are evaluated on both IELTS exams.
 While the Reading and Writing sections are different for each test, the Listening and Speaking sections are the same.

-Paper-delivered Format and Computer-delivered Format : IELTS test has been administered via a paper delivery method for more than 30 years, and a computer delivery method was only recently implemented (in August 2018).
-It is crucial to remember that the IELTS computer-delivered format follows the same question structure, format, difficulty level, and scoring as the paper-based version, just that you will use a computer to administer the listening, reading, and writing tests.
+Paper-delivered Format and Computer-delivered Format : Administered through a paper-delivery method for over 30 years, the IELTS test is now conducted through a computer since August 2018.
+It is crucial to remember that the IELTS computer-delivered format follows the same question structure, format, difficulty level, and scoring as the paper-based version.
+The only difference is that you use a computer to administer the listening, reading, and writing tests.

 IELTS Paper Pattern